-- However it does NOT apply to children under the age of 2 because they have different nutritional needs.
+- The Eatwell Guide applies to most people regardless of weight, dietary restrictions/ preferences or ethnic origin. - However it does NOT apply to children under the age of 2 because they have different nutritional needs.
 Between the ages of two and five years, children should gradually move to eating the same foods as the rest of the family, in the proportions show in the Eatwell Guide. - Anyone with special dietary requirements or medical needs should check with a registered dietitian, or their GP, on how to adapt the Eatwell Guide to meet their individual needs.